 As an aerialist, Kate has been key in helping me understand the workings and limitations of my body in an effort to maximize my efficiency and reduce my rate of injury.
 It’s entirely due to her that I know exactly how normal shoulders should work, how mine differ because of ligament elasticity, and how to work with the body I have in order to create the art that I envision.
 She even taught me how to jog properly so I could incorporate it into my fitness routine without my neck and shoulders cramping up, or my hip flexors throwing a fit halfway through!
 When she said a correct jog could feel like a massage for the back I honestly thought she was crazy, but the proof is in the pudding.

-Whether working with her in person or over Skype, Kate is unfailingly generous with her time and knowledge, scrupulous about her scientific understanding, and endlessly enthusiastic to help facilitate improvement in her clients.
+Kate is unfailingly generous with her time and knowledge, scrupulous about her scientific understanding, and endlessly enthusiastic to help facilitate improvement in her clients.
 I find myself recommending her to everyone I know, and I am so grateful to have her as a resource and a friend.”

 “I am a professional Pantomime.
 I make a living solely by performing stylized movement on stage.
 Kate’s technique allows me to derive more physical precision.
 It helps me to stay innovative in my choices when I create new work, and fresh in the performance of established work, like the character that I portray in Cirque du Soleil’s “O” for the past 12 years.
 Kate’s technique is not physically straining- on the contrary, I keep making discoveries that lead to greater sustainability, better health as well as less pain and injury.”